mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Ochecate 0807 E747569–7 Ag Ga NI
 Mewey 0808 D786799–5 Ri Ag Ga Lt G
 975–452 0810 E100316–9 Lo NI G
-Mirriam’s Scout base is a full Way Station, serving as a repository for communications vessels serving the long route back into the Imperium as well as plying between the Imperial base worlds in the subsector.
+Mirriam's Scout base is a full Way Station, serving as a repository for communications vessels serving the long route back into the Imperium as well as plying between the Imperial base worlds in the subsector.
 A sizable fleet of survey and exploration vessels is also